michelkana/lendingclub/CS109aLendingClub_Models.md

 As far as FICO is concerned, there are 6 variables.
 Four of them are determined at the initial loan application, thus we can use them.
 It doesn't seem that they are updated.

 These 2 are significant and collinear, so only one needs to be selected.
-We choose

     - fico_range_high
     - fico_range_low